 This is one of the sub-galleries of the ODE Gallery.
 See the ODE documentation for general information about ODEs and ODE galleries in 3D-XplorMath-J.

-The exhibits in the "ODE(3D) 1st Order" Gallery are first-order ordinary differential equations in three dimensions.
-Such an equation can be thought of as a system of three equations
+The exhibits in the "ODE(2D) 1st Order" Gallery are first-order ordinary differential equations in two dimensions.
+Such an equation can be thought of as a system of two equations

-where x(t), y(t), and z(t) are real-valued functions of time, t.
-To specify an initial condition for the ODE, initial values must be provided for t, x, y, and z.
-(For the autonomous case, t does not actually appear on the right-hand sides of the above equations, and no initial value is required for t.
-The pre-defined exhibits are autonomous ODEs, but a User Exhibit is provided for the non-autonomous case.)
+where x(t) and y(t) are real-valued functions of time, t.
+To specify an initial condition for the ODE, initial values must be provided for t, x, y, x', and y'.
+(For the autonomous case, t does not actually appear on the right-hand sides of the above equations, and no initial value is required for t.)

-To input an initial condition using the mouse, you must click on the exhibit with the middle mouse button, or use the left mouse button while holding down the ALT key (the Option key on Mac's).
+To input an initial condition for the ODE using the mouse, you must click with the middle mouse button, or use the left mouse button while holding down the ALT key (the Option key on Mac's).
 The point where you click the mouse is the starting point of the solution curve.
-Note that mouse input is limited to the plane of the screen.
-The initial point is a point on that plane.
-You can input any initial point using the input boxes in the Control Panel.
+You can also input an initial point using the input boxes in the Control Panel.